Kihensarn/itracker_preprocessed_image/README.md

 More details in [requirements.txt](itracker_preprocessed_image/requirements.txt) file.
 ## File Structure
-* **itracker_preprocessed_image**
 * **data**
 This directory contains the files to process the dataset.
 * **model**
 This directory contains various backbone networks, such as resnet, deit, mobilenet and so on.
 Meanwhile, it also contains the model we use to estimate the 3D gaze vector.
 * **options**
 This directory contians several config file, which set hyperparameters, data path, model path and so on.
 * **utils**
 This directory contains some useful files such as loss.py, logger.py, module.py.These file can be used to evaluate the results and record the log and so on.
 * **scripts**
 This directory contains some files to train or test the model.
 * **results**
 This directory stores the checkpoints and log file.
 * **dataset**
 This directory stores the preprocessed data.
 Detailed file structure is showed below.
 ```